strikerdlm/OpenMATB/Docs/Manual.md

 # OpenMATB Mission Expansion Manual

 This manual captures a concrete plan for extending OpenMATB to cover two high-value aviation contexts—Unmanned Aircraft Systems (UAS) operators and high-performance aircraft crews—using the existing plugin-driven architecture.
+The current implementation work is attributed to **Dr Diego Malpica, Aerospace Medicine**, who is curating these enhancements for translational research use.

 ## 1. Architecture Reference Points